 Show me the way I should go, for to you I entrust my life." - Psalm 143:8

-- The Longest Night Candlelit Walk - Wednesday, December 18th after the 7:00 p.m. service.
-The Rope Labyrinth will be set up on the Front Lawn, weather permitted.
+- The Longest Night Candlelit Walk.
+Wednesday, December 18 after the 7:00 p.m. service.
+The Rope Labyrinth will be set up on the Front Lawn, weather permitting.

 Walking the labyrinth is a very individual experience.
 You honor God with this walk and provide a pathway to prayer.
 Consistent walking may deepen your compassion, lessen your judgments, increase your patience, and enable you to find your purpose in life to share with the world.